wufoo/docs/source/includes/_reports.md

 Parameter          | Default | Description
 ------------------ | ------- | -----------
 pretty             | false   | If set to true, returns the result in a "pretty print" format

+The Report properties are the same as in the All Reporst request.
+The only difference is that this request will only return the identified report.

 ## Report Entries